by Environmentally Conscious Organizers Collaborative

 Health & Wellness for family, kids and pets: Some of the best cleaning materials are the most basic, least expensive, least toxic and have been around FOREVER.
 Google baking soda, Vinegar, Salt and prepare to be amazed at the possible uses of these simple cleaning ingredients.
 If you prefer to purchase your cleaning materials ready-made there are many green cleaners available commercially – Mrs. Meyers, Ecover, Seventh Generation, Bio Kleen are just a few to consider.

 The Environmentally Conscious Organizers Collaborative has more info, tips, and resources available at their website: www.EnvironmentallyConsciousOrganizers.com.

 Clear Your Space

 More Tips from NAPO New England Organizers

 “Reuse” is my favorite component of the Reduce, Reuse, Recycle trilogy because new uses for old things are always cropping up!
 Here’s my latest: When play-doh is dried out and done, the empty containers are perfect for storing small amounts of paint so it is easily accessible for touch-ups.
 The lids fit tightly, and the small size makes it more realistic to keep the paint near where it might be used…unlike that bulky paint can that you probably aren’t interested in storing in your kitchen cabinets.

 Save the environment by shopping for all your errands (not just groceries) with sturdy reusable bags made out of natural fibers or 100% recyclable material, available in many shapes, sizes and features (e.g., insulated).
 When you shop with your own bags, many stores give you cash back.
-The following 4 steps helps you get started:
+The following 4 steps help you get started: